swansontec/outline2c/doc/syntax.markdown

 Items within an outline can have "tags."
 Tags, if present, always come before the item's name:

     \ol club = outline {
-      active tim;
+      active Tim;
-      joe;
+      Joe;
-      active president bob;
+      active president Bob;
     }

-In this example, the item named "tim" has one tag, "active".
-The item named "joe" has no tags, and the item named "bob" has two tags, "active" and "president".
+The item named "Bob" has two tags in this example, "active" and "president".

-Tags are mainly used to filter items by type.
-One way to do this is by restricting the `for` statement to only process items that match a certain filter.
+The `for` statement can filter items based on tags.
 This is done using the `with` option:

     \ol for member in club with active { member; }

 The example above only processes items in the "club" outline that have an "active" tag:

-    tim;  bob;
+    Tim;  Bob;

 The `with` option can be freely combined with the `list` and `reverse` options.
-Tag filters support several operators:
+Filters support several operators:

 * `tag` - matches any item that has `tag`
 * `!tag` - matches any item that does not have `tag`